johnlarkin1/johnlarkin1.github.io/_posts/2025-10-01-teaching-a-computer-to-write.md

 When very first starting this project, I kind of figured that I would be able to use some of my college code, but looking back.
 It's quite a mess and I don't think that's the way to go about it.

-I thought for awhile about how to structure this part.
-I, at first, was going to cover theory and code, but hopefully I've built the code out in a way that's easy to read (largely thanks to Tensorflow).
-So I'm going to walk through a couple of building blocks, and split each section into theory and code.
+I thought for awhile about how best to structure this part.
+Meaning the code, but also how to show this in my blog post.
+With all the buzz about JAX, I wanted to try that too, so I thought it'd be helpful to show a side be side translation of the tensorflow vs jax code.
+My hope is that we'll walk through the concepts and have a good understanding of the theory, and then the code will make a bit more sense.
+One note, is that I was a bit burnt of this project by the end so the JAX code I was trying to use [`optax` (link)][optax] and [`flax` (link)][flax] as much as possible to cut down on bulkiness of code.

+So we'll walk through the building blocks (in terms of code) and then show the code translations.

 ## LSTM Cell with Peephole Connections